ipsilon/eof/spec/eof.md

 - the first code section must have a type signature `(0, 0x80, max_stack_height)` (0 inputs non-returning function)
 - `CREATE3` `initcontainer_index` must be less than `num_container_sections`
 - `RETURNCONTRACT` `deploy_container_index` must be less than `num_container_sections`
-- `DATALOADN`'s `immediate + 32` must be within data section bounds
+- `DATALOADN`'s `immediate + 32` must be within "static" data section bounds
-     - note that embedded initcontainer may have `DATALOADN` instructions referring to data in `aux_data` part that is appended during `CREATE3`/`CREATE4`, therefore it must be validated _after_ appending it.
+     - note that the data section bounds here mean the size declared in the header of the deploy container ("static" portion, known during `CREATE4`-time validation)
+     - the part of the data section which exceeds these bounds (the "dynamic" portion, known in runtime only) needs to be accessed using `DATALOAD` or `DATACOPY`

 ## Stack Validation